sonuvinay03/UnifiedMentor/README.md

 # UnifiedMentor

-# Power BI Dashboard Summary
+# Unified Mentor Internship Submission

 This Power BI dashboard provides a comprehensive overview of business performance metrics, including revenue, transactions, and sales analysis.
 Below are the key components: